Parental Controls

 • Never send money or accept gifts online - tell us immediately if someone asks.

-1. Be careful who you hang with - online and offline You are going to meet so many great kids at school and sports.
+You are going to meet so many great kids at school and sports.
 Some kids are going to seem really cool and exciting and friendships start easily.
 Not all of these kids are going to be good influences.
-We don't want you hanging with any cool, but troubled, kids.
-It's our job as parents/guardians to steer you away from kids that will lead to concerning situations.
+It's our job as parents and guardians to steer you away from kids that will lead to concerning situations.

 Our rules:

-• We will steer you away from bad influences-even if they seem 'cool'.
+• We will steer you away from bad influences - even if they seem "cool."

 • Some kids may act nice in person but are reckless in group chats and gaming communities.